Interpreting your Spring 2021 class schedule in PAWS

 Asynchronous online courses do not require you to login at a specified day/time.
 They will also appear with “ONLINE WEB” as the location, but they will not have meeting times listed or will have TBA listed under “Days & Times”.

-As was mentioned, some blended/hybrid courses are splitting enrollment between two or more meeting days (ex. last names A-L meet on Tuesdays, last names M-Z meet on Thursdays).
-These details are currently being added to the course notes, and all notes should be entered by the beginning of August.
+Some blended/hybrid courses are splitting enrollment between two or more meeting days (ex. last names A-L meet on Tuesdays, last names M-Z meet on Thursdays).
+These details are currently being added to the course notes.
 You will see them by clicking on the section number on the course in your schedule:

 This will lead you to the full class notes: